sbormann/ioBroker.iqontrol/README.md

 		* The content will be displayed when chosing the widget as URL or BACKGROUND_URL or if you autocreate a widget
 	* 'widget-urlparameters'
 		* syntax: ``<meta name="widget-urlparameters" content="parameter/default value/description/type;parameter2/default value2/description2/type2"/>``
-		* The user will be asked for these parameter when chosing the widget as URL or BACKGROUND_URL or autocreates a widget
+		* The user will be asked for these parameters when chosing the widget as URL or BACKGROUND_URL or autocreates a widget
 		* ``type`` is optional and may be ``text`` (this is dafault), ``number``, ``checkbox``, ``color``, ``select``, ``multipleSelect`` or ``historyInstance``
 		    * If type is ``select`` or ``multipleSelect`` then you need to specify the possible options by adding ``/<selectOptions>``, where ``<selectOptions>`` is a string of the format ``<value1>,<caption1>/<value2>,<caption2>/...``
 		    * If type is ``number`` then can specify min, max and step-width by adding ``/<numberOptions>``, where ``<numberOptions>`` is a string of the format ``<min>,<max>,<step>``